 Gloucestershire Youth Choir (GYC) represents the very best young singers in years 7-13 from across the county's 39 secondary schools.
 By joining, you'll get the chance to take part in singing courses three times a year during weekends or school holidays, working with vocal tutors and visiting professional singers.
 Each course has a fee of £40.
 Busaries are available so please contact us on 01452 427242 for more information about applicable criteria.

 Recommendations for membership are usually made by secondary school Heads of Music - contact yours if you're interested and then ask them, and your parents/guardian, to email firstname.lastname@example.org

-Click on the 'Our next concert and course' tab below to see the free, festive singing opportunity open to all singers aged 11-18 on Saturday 12th December 2020 (deadline for sign up is midnight on Thursday 10th December 2020)
+Click on the 'Our next concert and course' tab below to see the next opportunity to get involved in!

 The story of GYC

 The Gloucestershire County Youth Choir is only six years old but has achieved so much already.
 Our choir has a membership of 60+ members.
 Overall these members represent 90% of secondary schools in Gloucestershire, with our aim to have representatives from all of the secondary schools, so we are nearly there!
 Students are recommended for membership by their school’s Head of Music, community choir leaders or singing tutors.